We have a statutory duty to monitor, review and assess air quality in Medway under the Environment Act 1995.

 - having continuous automatic air quality stations in Chatham and Lower Stoke that monitor nitrogen dioxide and particles.
 The Lower Stoke site also monitors sulphur dioxide and ozone.

 We are also a member of the Kent and Medway Air Quality Partnership.
-Data and information about air quality throughout Kent is pooled and shared through the partnership’s dedicated website, KentAir.
+Data and information about air quality throughout Kent is combined and shared through the partnership’s dedicated website, KentAir.

 Areas in Medway not meeting air quality objectives